MITA-Governance-Board/medicaid-plannet-fsh/input/pagecontent/provider-directory-resources.md

 ## Overview

 This Implementation Guide defines a set of FHIR profiles for representing provider directory information in the Medicaid context.
-These profiles are based on the [Da Vinci Plan-Net Implementation Guide](http://hl7.org/fhir/us/davinci-pdex-plan-net/STU1.1/) but have been adapted to meet the specific requirements of Medicaid provider directories as defined in the Medicaid Information Technology Architecture (MITA) 3.0 and the CMS Interoperability and Patient Access API Rule.
+These profiles are based on the [Da Vinci Plan-Net Implementation Guide](http://hl7.org/fhir/us/davinci-pdex-plan-net/STU1.1/) and the [FAST National Directory of Healthcare Providers & Services (NDH) Implementation Guide](http://hl7.org/fhir/us/ndh/STU1/), but have been adapted to meet the specific requirements of Medicaid provider directories as defined in the Medicaid Information Technology Architecture (MITA) 3.0 and the CMS Interoperability and Patient Access API Rule.

 ## Core Resources